-Make cute pumpkins from old jeans in 10 minutes.
+Make a cute denim pumpkin from old jeans in 10 minutes...

 Is there finally one too many holes in your 8-year old’s fave pair of old jeans?
 Great.
 Make some cute pumpkins for fall!.
 They’ll take you LESS than 10 minutes.